-Each pack consists of 3 copies of 10 carefully selected titles, designed to support independent reading and to encourage reading for pleasure and wider reading.
-The multiple packs are designed to encourage peer to peer discussion, Single copy packs are also available.
+- Each pack consists of 10 carefully selected titles, designed to support independent reading and to encourage reading for pleasure and wider reading.

 Packs are curated to include a selection of accessible, challenging books, with the core matching the expected range.

-Please note the themed packs are a selection of books from the core Reading Journey packs.
+Please note that our themed packs are a selection of books from the core Reading Journey packs.

-The Reading Journey App was launched in October 2019 and will be free to use until at least 2020.
+The Reading Journey app was launched in October 2019 and is free for UK schools.

 All schools signing up to the Reading Journey app will receive a monthly newsletter, dedicated to sharing new ideas for getting the most out of the app and supporting continued reading for pleasure.
 Of course, you can unsubscribe from this newsletter at any time.

 The way new books are introduced into the class book corner or library can make a huge difference to children’s interest and engagement.
 For each of our themes, we have asked class teachers to introduce the books and then make some suggestions for ways of presenting them to the class.